Community

 What a great experience!

 Connecting with people in our communities is an important part of life for all of us and particularly for people who experience cognitive decline.
-You can learn more about the Relationship Enhancement approach to care in the article "Soldier On - A PSW's Story About Caregiving" External link opens in new tab or windowhere.
+You can learn more about the Relationship Enhancement approach to care in the article "Soldier On - A PSW's Story About Caregiving" here.

 Simile’s vision for the future includes developing presentations for businesses, not-for-profits and Faith-based organizations that provide community members with the tools they need to effectively support people who experience cognitive decline.